h5p/h5p-editor-show-when/README.md

 }
 ```

-In the above example, we add a `widget` to the `showWhen` property, in order to be able to conditonally show an `html` field.
+In the above example, we add a `widget` to the `showWhen` property, in order to be able to conditionally show an `html` field.
 Note that the `tags` property that is connected to the `html` widget is set directly on the field itself, not within the `showWhen` rules.

 ## config
 When setting the widget to "showWhen", the "showWhen" parameter must be set.
 This parameter must be an object, and supports the following fields: